Ashmita-03/CYOA/README.md

 # Game Jam Starter Code

+### How it connects with Game Jam prompt:
+       I feel that recycling is predominant step to protect our environment from plastic pollution, And I hope everybody follows recycling activities in their day to day life.
+I see hope in the form of protecting the environment.

 This is a place for you to start building your Game Jam Project!

 ### Project Requirements